-In accordance with 5 CFR 338, Federal agencies use the Office of Personnel Management's (OPM) policy for General Schedule (GS) (or equivalent) white collar occupations in the Federal Government.
+In accordance with section 338 of title 5, Code of Federal Regulations (CFR), Federal agencies use the Office of Personnel Management's (OPM) policy for General Schedule (GS) (or equivalent) white collar occupations in the Federal Government.
 Under this authority, agencies are responsible for conducting all competitive examining functions from posting job opportunity announcements to evaluating candidates and notifying them of their results.
 Currently, many qualification standards permit candidates to qualify based on education/training, experience, or a combination of the two.
-Federal agencies analyze work and apply OPM qualification standards to determine the education, training, experience and/or other requirements (e.g., licensure) that an candidate must possess in order to be considered for a position or occupation (5 USC 5112, 5 USC 5105, USC 5102 (5)(b)).
+Federal agencies analyze work and apply OPM qualification standards to determine the education, training, experience and/or other requirements (e.g., licensure) that a candidate must possess in order to be considered for a position or occupation (5 USC 5112, 5 USC 5105, USC 5102 (5)(b)).
 At present, most agencies use federal resumes and an occupational questionnaire to screen candidates for minimum qualifications.
-Additional analysis is necessary to address the actual competencies needed to perform work successfully.
+Additional assessment is necessary to address the actual competencies needed to perform work successfully.